DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

       # Path to file with PEM encoded key for client cert authentication, requires certfile
       keyfile: /path/to/client.pem # Facultative

-    # MANDATORY : Name of DN attribute for Users, UserPasswords and Groups
+    # MANDATORY: Name of DN attribute for Users, UserPasswords and Groups
     # You have to set up values for the three, even if you don't use some of the types
     dnAttributes:
       Users: uid